Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): Figures

-\ \\ {\bf Fig 2:} {\bf{(a):}} Benchmarking the \xtec\ analysis of the scattering intensities of pristine ErTe$_3$. \xtec\ reveals the intensity clusters corresponding to the two CDW order parameter trajectories, color-coded as red and blue.
+{\bf Fig 2:} Benchmarking \xtec\ analysis of CDW peak height and peak spread of pristine ErTe$_3$. {\bf{(a):}} \xtec\ reveals the intensity clusters corresponding to the two CDW order parameter trajectories, color-coded as red and blue.
 The lines describe the mean and the shaded regions describe one standard deviation of the intensities within each cluster.
-The estimated transition temperatures $T_{c1}\approx 261K$ for CDW-1 and $T_{c_2}\approx135K$ for CDW-2 are consistent with the temperatures from transport measurements in Ref.~\citenum{Straquadine2019Phys.Rev.B}. {\bf{(b-c):}} A small region of reciprocal space where momenta whose intensity trajectory belong to the red and blue cluster assignments in (a) are labeled as red and blue pixels respectively.
+The estimated transition temperatures $T_{c1}\approx 262K$ for CDW-1 and $T_{c_2}\approx135K$ for CDW-2 are consistent with the temperatures from transport measurements in Ref.~\citenum{Straquadine2019Phys.Rev.B}. {\bf{(b-c):}} A small region of reciprocal space where momenta whose intensity trajectory belongs to the red and blue cluster assignments in (a) are labeled as red and blue pixels, respectively.
 The red (blue) pixels conform to the CDW-1 (CDW-2) peaks along $c^*$ ($a^*$) axis.
 The light grey pixels correspond to Bragg peaks and their diffuse scattering.
-The 3D structure of the peaks are apparent from the $k=1$ (odd) plane (panel (b)) and $k=2$ (even) plane (panel (c)) that show two different patterns reflecting the $Cmcm$ selection rules governing the Bragg peaks. {\bf{(d):}} The CDW-1 peak averaged intensity (peak height) for \pdx\ at intercalation strength $x=0$, 2.0\%, 2.6\% and 2.9\%.
-The $\tilde{I}$ is obtained from the average of all the intensities in the CDW-1 cluster ($\sim2000$ peaks), from which we subtract the background intensity contribution ($\tilde{I}$ below the background floor are set as zero).
-The $\tilde{I}$ for all samples are normalized with the maximum value from $x=0$, for comparison. $\sqrt{\tilde{I}(T)}$ for $x=0$ fits well to a power law $\propto(T_{c1}-T)^{\beta}$ giving $T_{c1}\sim261$K (star symbol) and $\beta=0.502$ matching the BCS order parameter exponent.
+The 3D structure of the peaks is apparent from the $k=1$ (odd) plane (panel (b)) and $k=2$ (even) plane (panel (c)) that show two different patterns reflecting the $Cmcm$ selection rules governing the Bragg peaks. {\bf{(d):}} The CDW-1 peak averaged intensity (peak height) for \pdx\ at intercalation strength $x=0$, 2.0\%, 2.6\% and 2.9\%.
+The $\tilde{I}$ is obtained from the average of all the intensities in the CDW-1 cluster ($\sim3000$ peaks), from which we subtract the background intensity contribution.
+The $\tilde{I}$ for all samples are normalized with the maximum value from $x=0$, for comparison. $\sqrt{\tilde{I}(T)}$ for $x=0$ fits well to a power law $\propto(T_{c1}-T)^{\beta}$ giving $T_{c1}\sim262$K and $\beta=0.54$ matching the BCS order parameter exponent.
 The Bragg glass transition temperature $T_{BG_1}$ for $x=2\%$ and $x=2.6\%$ is estimated from the peak width analysis in Fig.~3(e-f).
 All solid lines are guides to the eyes. {\bf{(e):}} A CDW-1 peak intensity distribution in the $H$-$L$ plane ($K=2$) for the $x=0\%$ sample at $T=30$K. The red boundary for the CDW-1 peak is estimated by \xtec\ (pixels inside the boundary belong to CDW-1 cluster).
 Within this boundary, the total intensity $I^{\text{Tot}}_{\vec{q}}(T)$ and maximum intensity $I^{\text{Max}}_{\vec{q}}(T)$ of the peak gives the high throughput measure of peak spread $\Gamma_{\vec{q}}(T)$ [Eq.~\eqref{EQ_Gamma}]. {\bf{(f):}} The peak spread ($\Gamma$) of the CDW peak in (e), along with the FWHM from line cuts along $H$ (FWHM-H) and $L$ (FWHM-L), at various $T$ for $x=0\%$.